kevit03/riverkeeper_project2/README.md

    - Checking Docker
    - Building the `riverkeeper-dashboard` image (first run only)
    - Starting the container
-6. When the app starts, open your browser and go to:
+6. The app will start automatically.
+When the app starts, your browser will be opened and will go to (also copy and pasteable):

    `http://localhost:8501`